weenming/Thin-Film-Design/README.md

-# Needle Optimization Using TFNN
+# Thin Film Designer

 ## Overview

 TFNN is an efficient algorithm in computing transmission matrices when simulating optical response of multi-layer thin film structures.
 We implement TFNN in needle optimization, which is a classical algorithm in designing layers with little known information of the target.
+An implementation of the freeform design of film is also provided, allowing the design of inhomogeneous films.

 The aim of this project is